lucawellmeier/masters-thesis/docs/experiments/_posts/2022-04-04-parallel-cached-mnist-krrc.md

 ---

-This is a reproduction of a numerical experiment presented in the 2019 paper [Just Interpolate: Kernel "Ridgeless" Regression Can Generalize](https://arxiv.org/abs/1808.00387) by Tengyuan Liang and Alexander Rakhlin.
-They argue that interpolating, i.e. having a very small to zero training error, can perform well under certain circumstances, and they analyze asymptotically when this happens in the case of kernel ridge regression.
-The usage of kernels gives enough freedom to allow interpolation, which is expected to happen in kernel ridge regression if we don't regularize by setting $\alpha = 0$ ("ridgeless").
-I will go into the details of how to see this phenomenon using `scikit-learn`, exploring parallel computations and smart caching of intermediate products in long computations.
+Reprodction of a MNIST experiment from the "Just Interpolate" paper using `scikit-learn` by exploring parallel computations, smart dependency-based job distribution over the CPU cores and caching of intermediate products in long computations.

 <!--more-->